-This Guide outlines how we at the ANU College of Law expect our students to interact with staff and each other in the LLBHons, JD, LLM, GDLP and MLP and Military Law programs.
+This information outlines how we at the ANU College of Law expect our students to interact with staff and each other in our programs.

 The ANU College of Law is a community, in which all members are expected to treat each other with respect and courtesy.
-Further, your time at ANU CoL is preparing you for present and future professional lives.
-Professional careers (and in fact most workplaces) require us to behave with courtesy and punctuality, to conduct ourselves ethically and respectfully and to employ well-developed communication skills.
-All staff at ANU CoL will engage in and model this behaviour and we expect students to reciprocate with courtesy and respect.
+Further, your time at the ANU College of Law is preparing you for present and future professional lives.
+Professional careers (and in fact all workplaces) require us to behave with courtesy and punctuality, to conduct ourselves ethically and respectfully and to employ well-developed communication skills.
+All staff at the ANU College of Law will engage in and model this behaviour and we expect students to reciprocate with courtesy and respect.

 This guide explains the expectations we have in relation to both face-to-face and online interactions between students and staff.